 And wouldn’t you know it, among U.S. cities, Minneapolis is the fastest-growing restaurant spending.
 We’ve got some work to do if we’re going to escape from that cubicle anytime soon!

 In a larger metro area like ours, the number of restaurants can make the decision process quite tricky.
 We’re like kids in a candy store with the explosion of chef-driven restaurants here in Minneapolis.
 Many of these date night magnets are within walking or biking distance, enticing us even more to a table for two.

-There is a sizable cost to dining-out that for folks aiming to retire early, presents some important trade-offs to consider.
-According to Zoosk, if you live in New York City, dates nights run about $174 on average.
+There is a sizable cost to dining out that for folks aiming to retire early, presents some important trade-offs to consider.
+According to Zoosk, if you live in New York City, date nights run about $174 on average.
 On the low end, Indianapolis date nights run about $83.

 - Weekly budget for dining out (and happy hours, assuming you’re not dating or married), and assuming you start the habit right after college, at age 22: $100

 - From age 22 to 65, non-adjusted (using 65 as it’s a common retirement age): $223,600

 - Now pay attention here, folks: From age 22 to 65, if you put that money into index funds, and assume 5% returns, inflation-adjusted:

 That sure puts a dent in our enthusiasm for restaurants.
 You can easily see the impact of dining out on any plans you may have to retire early, help pay for your kid’s tuition, or travel the world after the kids move out of the house.